 The Secretary shall give written notice to the members of any validated proposal for a change in bylaws initiated by members or by the Board of Directors at least 60 days in advance of the date on which the proposal is to be voted.
 Proposed changes shall be voted on by full members.

-An affirmative vote by two‐thirds of the weighted votes cast by full members shall be required to amend or repeal these bylaws.
+An affirmative vote by two‐thirds of the votes cast by full members shall be required to amend or repeal these bylaws.

 The Board may make clerical changes, rename groups, and make other revisions that do not affect the rights of the members without Full Member approval.